janfilips/blockchain-dice/README.md

 ### about

-cryptodice2.win is an ethereum smart-contract-driven dice betting application using Oraclize and Random.org.
+cryptodice2.win is an ethereum smart-contract-driven dice betting application using oraclize and random.org.